nahinmahmood0101/project_template_1/README.md

-Pre-req: You need to be able to use git commads on terminal(git clone, git add, git commit -m, etc).
+Pre-req: You need have downloaded Node.js and if on Mac XCode Tools, if on pc, google this but also download git.
+You need to be able to use all the git commads on terminal(git clone, git add, git commit -m, etc) and some terminal commands.
 Also I trust you to be able to decern when to commit to main and when to make a new branch.

 So the task is this:

   1.)clone my "template" repo and this repo using ssh or html 2.)take the training__studio template from the file and upload it to this repo